eugenia1984/english/glossary.md

 - **bedtime**: refers to the time at which someone usually goes to bed.
 It's often associated with routines that help people, especially children, prepare for sleep.
 For example:
 ``Their bedtime is at 8, and they always read for a few minutes before turning off the lights.``

+- **BIOS**: stands for Basic Input/Output System.
+It is a crucial system component that helps initialize the hardware during startup and loads the operating system.
+For example: `If the BIOS is outdated, your system may have performance issues`. -> An old BIOS can cause your computer to run poorly.

 - **bookstores**: are shops that sell book.

 - **brainstorming session**: is a meeting where people come together to think of new ideas or solve problems.
 In a programming team, it might be a time when everyone suggests different ways to tackle a coding challenge.